Improv for Everyone

 We’re so excited to be working with guest instructor Hailey Zureich to offer her Stand Up: Femme, Them, & Queer Education Experience.

-This is a 3 term program, with each class term running for 8-15 weeks and including a class show.
+This is a 4 term program, with each class term running for 8 weeks and including a class show.
 All classes take place at Go Comedy’s HQ space, at 255 E. Nine Mile Rd.

-Stand Up 101: Fundamentals
+Stand Up 101: Starts February 2026

-During this seven week class, we will discuss the basics of stand up comedy, best practices to slay on stage, keep yourself safe, engage in the community, and work up to perform in your very own show!
+This course is designed to help femme, them, trans, and queer folks build confidence, land punchlines, and be your best you onstage!
+Throughout this course we will discuss the basics of stand up comedy, best practices to slay on stage, how to keep yourself safe, engage with the standup community, and perform in your class show!

 ABOUT THE INSTRUCTOR